 Other Taxotere hair loss lawsuits against Sanofi make similar claims.

 Enduring several rounds of chemotherapy and successfully beating breast cancer is quite an achievement.
 The last thing you need as you move past your illness and get your life back on track is a permanent, visible reminder of the disease.
-If you have suffered permanent hair loss as a result of taking Taxotere, you may have a valid claim against the manufacturer.
-Have a product liability attorney review your Taxotere claim for free.
+If you've suffered permanent hair loss as a result of taking Taxotere, you may have a valid claim against the manufacturer.
+Get started today and contact a local product liability attorney.

 Contact a qualified product liability attorney to make sure your rights are protected.